avinashbest/data-structure-iit-kanpur/README.md

 #### Node:

-- A node is an entity that contains a key or value and pointers to its child nodes.
+- A node is an entity that contains a key or value and pointer to its child nodes.
 - The last nodes of each path are called leaf nodes or external nodes that do not contain a link/pointer to child nodes.
 - The node having at least a child node is called an internal node.